 Source Code and Downloads

-Asynchronous PowerShell Scripter source code is available on GitHub repository and licensed under MIT License.
-The source code is personally maintained by me, however if anyone interested to contribute, the person is free to do so; just fork out the repository, make changes and pull request.
+Asynchronous PowerShell Scripter source code is available on GitHub and licensed under MIT License.
+The source code is personally maintained by me, however if anyone interested to contribute, feel free to fork, make changes and pull request.

-To download the binary package (executable file), please visit Asynchronous PowerShell Scripter release page here.
+To download the binary package (executable file), you may visit the release page here.